#

 │ sv Call large structural variants on alignments │

-│ deconvolve Resolve clashing barcodes from different molecules │
+│ deconvolve Resolve barcode sharing in unrelated molecules │

 │ downsample Downsample data by barcode │

-│ popgroup Create a template grouping file for samples │
+│ template Create template files and HPC configs for │

 Depending on your project goals, you may want any combination of SNPs, structural variants (inversions, deletions, duplications), or phased haplotypes.
 Below is a flow chart outlining a general workflow of linked-read data.